jitendrakyadav/pgmsolutions/readme.txt

 		A process may create a number of child processes.
 When a process dies on Linux, it isn’t all removed from memory immediately — its process descriptor stays in memory (the process descriptor only takes a tiny amount of memory).
 The process's status becomes EXIT_ZOMBIE and the process's parent is notified that its child process has died.
 The parent process is then supposed to execute the wait() system call to read the dead process's exit status and other information.
 This allows the parent process to get information from the dead process.
 After wait() is called, the zombie process is completely removed from memory by parent process.
 		This normally happens very quickly, so you won't see zombie processes accumulating on your system.
 However, if a parent process isn't programmed properly and never calls wait(), its zombie children will stick around in memory until they're cleaned up.
 	Processes in the D and S states are shown in "sleeping", and those in the T state are shown in "stopped".
 The number of zombies are shown as the "zombie" value and obviously processes in R state are shown as running.
+	If we want to show "Threads" here instead of "Tasks", just press capital "H".
+All threads of a process share its virtual address space and system resources.
+If we want to switch back to the process/task view, press "H" again.
 	c.
 Third row: This row shows the percentage of CPU time spent on various tasks and looks like as following:
 		%Cpu(s):  0.1 us,  0.1 sy,  0.0 ni, 99.8 id,  0.0 wa,  0.0 hi,  0.0 si,  0.0 st
 		i.   "us" value: The "us" value is the time CPU spends executing processes/programs in userspace.